I startle awake to hands shoving me roughly.

 The registry is the rare piece of legislation my grandmother had been forced to approve or face a popular uprising, even though she was against it.
 Ever since the Cataclysm, witches have been required to register with the state to be regulated.
 Because unlike magecraft, which anyone can learn but has natural limits imposed by the need for physical structures to anchor it, witchcraft is innate.
 The registry enables mages to watch over witches—and if their power is considered too great, they can be executed.

-What this means, of course, is that witches notoriously don’t register.
-Which means the mages have a greater mandate for laws that crack down against those that disobey, and people come to mistrust witches, and then witches are even less likely to come forward even if their power is minor.
+What this means, naturally, is that witches notoriously don’t register.
+Which means the mages have a greater mandate for laws that crack down against those who disobey, and people come to mistrust witches, and then witches are even less likely to come forward even if their power is minor.

 But since Lorwyn heated water in this kettle without even appearing to think about it, I do not think her power is minor.

 “No, I’m not registered,” she says evenly, confirming my assumption.
 “I prefer living.
 Do you?”

 My heart races, and I know I need to think very quickly.
 “I do,” I say.
 “You have no more reason to maim me now than you did in the doorway.”